Manav Rachna-MBA Admissions 2026

 Nearly 40-50% of the MBA fees is spent by the MBA colleges on recruiting and retaining qualified faculty members.
 These B-Schools hire professors who bring their industry exposure, skills, high-end knowledge and expertise to these colleges.
 In return, they charge high salaries from these MBA colleges.
 Not only the salaries of the faculty, but these MBA institutes also spend on the faculty training programs, workshops and welfare programs.

-Academic resources such as case studies, business journals and digital learning resources help students develop high end skills.
-The table given below displays the annual expenditure done by top IIMs on faculty salaries and academic resources for the previous 2 years submitted to NIRF by the IIMs.
+And, academic resources such as case studies, business journals and digital learning resources help students develop high end skills.
+The table below lists the annual expenditure done by top IIMs on faculty and teaching staffsalaries and academic resources for the previous 2 years submitted to NIRF by the IIMs.

 Colleges & Expenses | Faculty Salary Expenses (2024-25) | Academic Resource Expenses (2024-25) | Faculty Salary Expenses (2023-24) | Academic Resource Expenses (2023-24) |